nokano/Micro-and-back-end-247/README.md

 Using php to create fuzzy, using mamdani fuzzy and using centroid as fuzzification, fuzzy must give 3 input data, there are temperature data, humidiy data, and preassure data.
 Fuzzy can mapping output to Rainy,Sunny, and Cloudy.

+#### Sql Database
+Using Sql Database to save data humidity,temperature, preassure from NodeMcu and weather prediction from fuzzy.